dmitrywashere/dmitrywashere.github.io/_posts/2025-12-01-fusion-1-dcupgrade.md

 published: true
 ---

-# Building an Enterprise Data Cloud at Home with Pure Storage Fusion — Part 1
 ### Upgrading the Domain Controller: Or, “Why Is My Internet Suddenly Moving Like a Bag of Wet Cement?”

 If you spend your days talking about Enterprise Data Cloud and “intelligent control planes,” it’s only a matter of time before you start wondering: what would this actually look like in my own lab?
 Not a glossy demo environment, but a slightly messy, very real setup with old domain controllers, forgotten service accounts, and projects that started strong and then… got preempted by life.